-In the first part of this guide, we talked about the various types of candles you can make at home and the various types of wax you need to make them.
+In the first part of this guide, we talked about the various types of candles you can create at home and the different types of wax you need to make them.

-In this article we discuss the materials and tools you need to make candles at home, what molds to choose, and how to organize your work space.
+In this article, we’ll talk about the materials and tools you need to make candles at home, which molds to choose, and how to organize your workspace.

-In the third and final part we will look together at the process of making candles at home.
+In the third and final part, we’ll go through the process of making candles at home together.

 Here is the table of contents: